 India is one of the world's leading markets for solar energy, with ample sunlight available throughout the year.
 The decreasing cost of solar photovoltaic (PV) panels and advancements in solar plant installation technology have made solar energy more cost-effective than non-renewable energy sources.
-As of 2025, solar power is one of the most viable renewable energy options, contributing largely to India's energy goals.
+As of 2025, solar power plant is one of the most viable renewable energy options, contributing largely to India's energy goals.

 Setting up a solar power plant in India can be a highly profitable business opportunity, whether for commercial, industrial, or agricultural purposes.
 This guide provides a detailed roadmap on how to set up a solar power plant, covering market research, business registration, licensing, investment, and costs.